 I arrived, trying to avoid the fact the lounge was full of Christmas decorations, smelt of food and that the table had been nicely set with festive trimmings.
 All of which I had not allowed myself to enjoy or experience for many years.
-I sat down starring at the plate of food in front of me.
-I then started wondering if Emmy would even notice if I did not eat the Turkey?
+I sat down staring at the plate of food in front of me.
+I then started wondering if she would even notice if I did not eat the turkey?
 Maybe I could distract her?
-Then…. she asked if I had tried the Turkey!
+Then she asked if I had tried the turkey.
 My stomach was churning, my heart beating at 100 miles an hour.
 There was no turning back.
 When I say I am going to do something I do it, no matter how hard it may be.
 I picked up and put down my fork several times before I put the food in my mouth.
-My instinct was to dispose of it into my hand, but instead I washed it down with squash.
+My instinct was to dispose of it into my hand, but instead, I washed it down with squash.
 Phew!
-I joked by saying “what am I scared of”?
-“The Turkey coming alive and pecking my face?
+I joked by saying, what am I scared of?
+The turkey coming alive and pecking my face?
 I was trying to rationalise my fears and lessen my anxiety.
-Eventually I ate the food on my plate.
+Eventually, I ate the food on my plate.
 I felt like I had just completed a bush tucker trial in the jungle.
-Jokes aside, in reality this should have been an enjoyable experience not something that I am robbed of because of my eating disorder.
+Jokes aside, in reality, this should have been an enjoyable experience, not something that I am robbed of because of my eating disorder.

 My advice to anyone who has changed their food preferences due to their eating disorder would be to question whether you actually want to be a vegetarian/vegan.
 Try speaking openly and honestly to a therapist or nutritionist about why this is.
 They will be able to help you work through whether you are restricting what you eat for authentic reasons or whether it is part of your eating disorder and stopping you moving forward into freedom.

 Shine brightly and challenge your eating disorder bite by bite.

 DON’T SUFFER IN SILENCE